LongchongWang/FE-blog/README.md

 > ### [Wikipedia](https://en.wikipedia.org/wiki/Evaluation_strategy)
 > Evaluation strategies are used by programming languages to determine when to evaluate the argument(s) of a function call (for function, also read: operation, method, or relation) and what kind of value to pass to the function.

-If it is hard to understand, see how ECMAscript evaluates the argument(s) of functions:
+If it is hard to understand by the definition above, see how ECMAscript evaluates the argument(s) of functions as example:
 ```javascript
 function fun(arr) {
   arr.push(1);